TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

 .. tip::

-   Be shure to have a cup of coffee, a good book or other things to be done to span the waiting time, because the functional tests will be running a lot of time longer than the unit tests.
-You can expect a runtime of around 45 Minutes, depending on how powerful your local machine is.
+   Be sure to have a cup of coffee, a good book or other things to be done to span the waiting time, because the functional tests will be running a lot of time longer than the unit tests.
+You can expect a runtime of around 45 minutes, depending on how powerful your local machine is.

 Adding documentation